 (Photo, inset right) DR. HELEN RODRIGUEZ-TRIAS: Latina pioneer in American medicine & public health.
 Photo: Jim Hansen/Wikimedia Commons

-Mexican-born chemist Mario Molina won a Nobel Prize in 1995 for “his research on how man-made compounds affect the ozone layer.”
-Biography.com says he became interested in science at a young age, creating a chemistry laboratory inside a bathroom in his home.
+Mexican-born chemist Mario Molina won a Nobel Prize in 1995 for “alerting the world to the danger of CFCs and ozone depletion” ScienceHistory.org says he became interested in science at a young age, creating a chemistry laboratory inside a bathroom in his home.

 He moved from Mexico to the USA in 1968 to work on an advanced degree in physical chemistry from the University of California-Berkeley.
 He later taught at the Massachusetts Institute of Technology (MIT) and the University of California-San Diego.

 Mr. Molina received the Presidential Medal of Freedom from President Obama on November 20, 2013.
-From: Biography.com.
+From: Sciencehistory.org.

 (Photo, inset right) Mario Molina, at the Nobel Laurate at Globalsymposium 2011 in Sweden, discussing climate change.
 Photo: Janwikifoto/Wikimedia Commons